eugen1701/platforma/README.md

 This application is meant to connect employers with future employees and to facilitate the process of finding a job.

 ### Bachelor thesis at Babes-Bolyai University of Cluj-Napoca
-This project represent the practical part of my bachelor thesis and is developed using TypeScript, React and Firebase.
+This project represent the practical part of my bachelor thesis and is developed using TypeScript, React, Bootstrap and Firebase.

 ### Getting Started with React App